mihir-chhatre/netflix-stream-pulse/README.md

 ## Problem Statement
 In today’s fast-paced online streaming arena, swiftly and accurately understanding user behavior is not just beneficial; it's essential.
 The challenge lies in the sheer volume and rapidity of data generated, which can be overwhelming.
 Traditional data processing methods often stumble under the weight of such real-time, heavy data flows, leading to critical delays in deriving insights and impacting decision-making.
 The Netflix-Stream-Pulse project ambitiously confronts this challenge.
 It meticulously simulates an environment where continuous streams of user data—encompassing viewing patterns, profile interactions, and more—are efficiently captured and processed.
 Leveraging a robust combination of cutting-edge technologies like Apache Kafka, Apache Flink, PostgreSQL, PySpark, and Google BigQuery, the project crafts an innovative end-to-end pipeline.
 This sophisticated setup not only adeptly handles the demands of large-scale, real-time data but also excels in extracting valuable insights from it.
 By processing and analyzing this streaming data in a scalable, efficient manner, the project illuminates how strategic data utilization can significantly enhance user experiences in the streaming service sector, transforming raw data into a goldmine of actionable intelligence.

-This project focuses on three real-time analytics pattens:
+The project is centered around three key patterns of real-time analytics:

 1. Demographic and Maturity Rating Trends: By tracking the preferences and viewership patterns across different demographics and maturity ratings, we can tailor content recommendations and marketing strategies more effectively.
 Understanding these trends is vital for curating a diverse and appealing content library that resonates with a broad audience spectrum.